cocos/cocos-docs/en/editor/extension/scene-script.md

 };
 ```

-**Note**: due to the upgrade of the scripting system, the `cc.require` method, which used the same module reference mechanism as the project script, has been deprecated.
+**Note**: Due to the upgrade of the scripting system, the `cc.require` method, which used the same module reference mechanism as the project script, has been deprecated.

 ## Use the following API to send messages to scene.js